Taking a back-up of your site with UpdraftPlus

 Restoring your back-up

-Restoring is super easy, simply decide which date you want to restore to and click the Restore button next to it.
+Restoring is super easy.
+Simply decide which date you want to restore and click the Restore button next to it.
 It’ll begin the restoration process.
 You’ll have the option to select which items you want restored (database, plugins, themes, etc).
 Best option to ensure you get a complete restoration is to check all the items on the list.
 It’ll then run the restoration and let you know when the restoration is successful.
 Click the button that says Return to UpdraftPlus configuration to return to the WordPress back-end.
 You might be prompted at this point to log in again so do that.

 When you’ve logged back in you’ll be on the Updraft page with a paragraph at the top that says your back-up has been restored.
 If you check your site and verify the restoration has been successful, return to the Updraft page and click the button that says Delete old folders.